 - Upgrading training assistance (Aufstiegs-BAföG) [previously referred to as Meister-BAföG]: Funding for all three stages of advanced training (see 5.4.2).
 Funding of living costs (all costs are paid in the case of full-time programmes) and funding of course/examination costs (mixture of grant and loan with possible waiving of repayments).
 Minimum of 200 hours, maximum 400 hours, no more than 3 years or 4 years if part-time.
 Entry requirement: candidates must be seeking to achieve a higher vocational qualification. - Advancement grant: Support for skilled workers who have completed VET, gained practical experience and now wish to embark on their first course of academic higher education study.
 A monthly grant, the amount of which depends upon whether advanced training is being undertaken on a full-time or part-time basis.
 A grant for books and a separate child allowance may also be paid. - Continuing training scholarship: Support for further vocational training aimed at persons who have performed particularly well in passing an initial programme of VET.
 Grants totalling several thousand euro are available.
-Recipients can complete as many eligible programmes as they wish but are required to pay 10% of the cost of each measure themselves. - Training voucher: Approval from the Federal Employment Agency that it will cover the costs of a longer programme of continuing training following completion of VET or three years of occupational experience.
-Also applies if a person faces impending unemployment or is already unemployed.

-5.5.2.2.
-What incentives does the state create for companies and their employees?

-- Skills Development Opportunities Act (2019): Personal analysis, development of a continuing training concept, funding of course costs and grants to top up salaries and wages - provided by the Employer Service of the Federal Employment Agency.
+Recipients can complete as many eligible programmes as they wish but are required to pay 10% of the cost of each measure themselves. - Training voucher: Approval from the Federal Employment Agency to cover the costs of a longer further training measure after completing vocational training or three years of employment in the case of imminent or existing unemployment. - 5.5.2.2.
+What incentives does the state create for companies and their employees? - Skills Development Opportunities Act (2019): Personal analysis, development of a continuing training concept, funding of course costs and grants to top up salaries and wages provided by the Employer Service of the Federal Employment Agency.
 Applications can be made during a period of short-time work.
 One further provision is that employees will receive the fundamental right to access continuing training funding regardless of their qualification, age and company size if they have a continuing training need as a result of the digital structural shift or if they are affected by structural change in another way. - Work of Tomorrow Act (2020): Further development and expansion of the Skills Development Opportunities Act - Tax benefits for both employees and companies - Support in individual states via guidance services (e.g. North Rhine-Westphalia: development of the guide "A concept for company-based continuing training")